dtipson/thenUse/README.md

 $('ul').on('click','li', function(){ $(this).remove(); });
 ```

 Another anonymous function.
 And why am I explicitly specifying $(this) for something so simple?
 What's with all the () () ()?
+It looks like a really lousy emjoi.
 So, now I can do this instead:

 ```
 $('ul').on('click','li', use('remove').$ );